 No, you must hold an active license issued by the Georgia Board of Massage Therapy in order to practice as a massage therapist in Georgia.

-Please refer to the Laws, Policies, & Rules drop down menu for links to the board rules and Georgia Law.
+The requirements outlined within the laws and rules must be met in order to be considered eligible for licensure in this state.
+Please refer to the Laws, Policies, & Rules section of the website to access links to the Georgia Massage Therapy Practice Act and Board Rules.
 Forms and applications can be found via the "Application/Form Downloads" link on the right hand side, above the quick links.

 You must meet the requirements for licensure as a massage therapist in Georgia to practice the profession in this state.

-You may check on the status of your application or verify your license once issued via the Application Status and Licensure Search links under the Online Services section of the Board website (http://sos.ga.gov/index.php/licensing/plb/33).
+You may check on the status of your application or verify your license once issued via the Application Status and Licensure Search links under the Online Services section of the Board website.

-Once the license has been issued, you may print a copy of the license via the Print License link of the home page or by visiting http://sos.ga.gov//?section=licensing.
+Once the license has been issued, you may print a copy of the license via the Print License link of the home page.
 You will be required to enter a user ID and password to print the license.

 You may also update your e-mail address online or submit in writing to the Board or by fax.
 Please be sure that your license number, physical address and signature is included on the request.